 I use oil to pan fry the parathas.
 You could use ghee as well or some butter.
 Use a flat griddle like a nonstick, cast iron.
 Traditionally a tava is used, which is a iron round concave griddle that is prefect for gas burners.

 - POTATO FILLING-2 medium potatoes, boiled and mashed

 - 1 green chili, finely chopped (adjust to taste)

 - 1 tsp. red chili powder (adjust to taste)

 - ½ tsp. crushed cumin seeds

 - ½ tsp. crushed coriander seeds

 - Neutral oil/ghee to pan fry parathas

 - PARATHA DOUGH-In medium bowl add flour.
 Add 1 cup of water slowly using finger tips in circular motion to bring dough together.
 Add another ½ cup of the water. keep kneading and the dough should come together, but will be little dry.
 Now just keep wetting your hands and knead until the dough is soft and little smooth about 7 minutes.
-You may or may not need the last ½ cup of water that will depend on the type of flour you have.
+You may or may not need the last ½ cup of water that will depend on the type of flour you have and the temperature of water.
 Cover and keep the dough aside for 20-30 minutes.
 After resting the dough knead again wetting hands slightly for few minutes.
-Take the dough out and keep in container covered til ready to use.
+Take the dough out and keep in container covered till ready to use.
 As you are kneading if you have added more water you can knead extra dry flour into dough.
 If dough is too soft refrigerate for few hours or overnight before using.

 - I keep this dough covered/refrigerated and use within 3 days.